-Organizations selected as subrecipients to operate a minor home repair program will be expected to comply with the requirements in the CDBG Minor Home Repair Assistance Grant Program Standards for operating a minor home repair program.
-These are subject to change by action of the CDBG Commission and currently include, in part:
+Organizations selected as subrecipients to operate a major home rehabilitation program will be expected to comply with the requirements in the CDBG Housing Rehabilitation Deferred Payment Loans Program Standards for operating the program.
+These include, in part:

-- Marketing the program. - Conducting initial intake and eligibility determinations of applicants. - Providing information to the County on the addresses of each household requesting assistance in order for the County to conduct an environmental review. - Not beginning any work on a home until the County issues a notice to proceed for that home. - Documenting the size and combined income of each household receiving assistance, including collecting income documentation. - Documenting the eligibility of the property receiving assistance. - Conducting an on-site Housing Quality Standards (HQS) review of each property to document any necessary repairs and note any areas where the home fails inspection. - Performing initial cost estimates and work write-ups of the work to be done. - Prioritizing the needed work when it exceeds the \$5,000 threshold per household per year of assistance. - Either completing the needed repairs and/or following the procurement requirements of 24 CFR 84.40-48 when needing to contract for repairs.
-This includes checking that contractors are not debarred or suspended from receiving federal funds and doing outreach to women, minority, and Section 3 business concerns. - All work is to be completed in compliance with the requirements of the Dane County CDBG Minor Repair -- Grant Program Standards and the Dane County CDBG and HOME Program Rehabilitation Standards.
-Repairs correcting health and safety violations will be prioritized. - At the time of work completion the homeowner will verify in writing that the work has been completed in a satisfactory manner and the Subrecipient will document completed work on a HUD Quality Standards Inspection. - Maintaining all required documentation and submitting reports in a timely fashion to the County.
+- Marketing the program. - Conducting initial intake and eligibility determinations of applicants. - Providing information to the County on the addresses of each household requesting assistance in order for the County to conduct an environmental review. - Not beginning any work on a home until the County issues a notice to proceed for that home. - Documenting the size and combined income of each household receiving assistance, including collecting income documentation. - Documenting the eligibility of the property receiving assistance. - Conducting an on-site Housing Quality Standards (HQS) review of each property to document necessary repairs and note any areas where the home fails inspection. - Performing initial cost estimates and work write-ups of the work to be done. - Either completing the needed repairs and/or following the procurement requirements of 24 CFR 84.40-48 when needing to contract for repairs.
+This includes checking that contractors are not debarred or suspended from receiving federal funds and doing outreach to women, minority, and Section 3 business concerns.
+If procurement is done, then estimates/bids are to be shared with the homeowner and the homeowner must be able to select the most reasonable and responsive bids for the project. - Providing the CDBG/HOME Program Specialist with the

+- loan amount, title work, property appraisal, and household eligibility. - Executing and filing with the Dane County Register of Deeds the mortgage and note. - All work is to be completed in compliance with the requirements of the Dane County CDBG Housing Rehabilitation - Deferred Payment Loans Program Standards and the Dane County CDBG and HOME Program Rehabilitation Standards. - At the time of work completion the homeowner will verify in writing that the work has been completed in a satisfactory manner and the Subrecipient will document completed work on a HUD Quality Standards Inspection and provide a letter stating that the property meets HUD HQS standards and any applicable local codes. - Maintaining all required documentation and submitting reports in a timely fashion to the County.

-Eligible Homeowners
+Eligible Borrowers

 - a.
 Eligible program participants must occupy the home to be repaired and have no intent of discontinuing occupancy of the home in the foreseeable future. - b.
-Eligible program participants must meet the Department of Housing and Urban Development (HUD) income requirements for low-and-moderate income households at the time of application.

-c.
-Eligible program participants must be current on property taxes for the assisted unit.
+Eligible program participants must meet the Department of Housing and Urban Development (HUD) income requirements for low-and-moderate income households at the time of application. - c.
+Applicants must be considered in good financial standing with all entities that hold a lien or mortgage on the property to be rehabilitated.
+Applicants with workout repayment plans with lien holders will not be considered.
+All small claims judgments against applicants must be satisfied prior to loan closing.
+Applicants will be requested to provide permission to verify employment, mortgages, deeds of trust, savings accounts, credit accounts, and all other information necessary to complete an application for a housing rehabilitation loan.
+Applicants showing any probability of foreclosure or bankruptcy may be determined ineligible for the program. - d.
+Eligible borrowers must be current on their property taxes and have an escrow account for property taxes and insurance set up with their primary lender.